Link Search Menu Expand Document

 Multi-Strike

-Multi-Strike attacks split some of the force up between their hits, dealing a portion of the attack's damage potential with each hit; as a general rule, each strike should deal no more than [Power] in damage.
+Each Strike deals a portion of the attack's damage potential with each hit; as a general rule, each Strike should deal no more than than [Power] in damage.

 Multi-Strike attacks take a bit more work than Single-Strike attacks, but the more strikes you make, the more damage you can get from Attack boosts!